 [ Read: How To Relieve Engorged Breasts ]

-- Sometimes, you may notice decrease in the milk content.
+- Sometimes, you may notice decrease in the milk supply.
 These occasional changes can make your little one a bit fussy.
 There is nothing to worry about.
 It’s all a natural phenomenon.

-- If you feel your milk production reduces while you have your periods, you can consider having nursing tea or galactagogues that will help increase your breast milk supply.
-Galactagogues promotes lactation.
+- If you feel your milk production reduces while you have your periods, you might try to spend more time with your baby skin to skin or offer the breast more frequently.

 - You can also talk to your doctor about mineral and vitamin supplies to ensure your little one is getting sufficient milk.